VeronicaG24/Assignment1_Exp/README.md

 Initialize and clean up ROS node
 Create image_feature class
-Compute the orientation data for camera and robot alignment Loop until keyboard interrupt or until goal is completed
+Compute the orientation data for camera and robot alignment Loop until keyboard interrupt or until the task is completed
     Check if marker list is empty
     if empty, shutdown node
     else, continue